Blog/CJC-1295 With DAC: Long-Acting GHRH Analog

 Advanced2 mgTwice weekly (Mon/Thu)12-16 weeksMaximum GH/IGF-1 elevation

 Starting protocol: Begin at 1 mg weekly for the first 2-3 weeks.
-This allows you to assess tolerance and observe any side effects before the compound fully accumulates.
-CJC-1295 DAC has a long washout period: steady-state levels take 2-3 weeks to achieve and 2-3 weeks to clear after discontinuation.
+CJC-1295 DAC has a long washout period: steady-state levels take 2-3 weeks to achieve and 2-3 weeks to clear after stopping.
+Assess tolerance before increasing to 2 mg.

 Stacking with ipamorelin: The most common clinical protocol combines CJC-1295 DAC at 1-2 mg weekly with ipamorelin at 200-300 mcg daily.
-The CJC-1295 DAC provides continuous GHRH pathway stimulation while ipamorelin adds targeted GH pulses through the ghrelin receptor pathway.
-This dual-pathway approach produces greater GH output than either compound alone.
+CJC-1295 DAC provides continuous GHRH receptor stimulation; ipamorelin adds targeted GH pulses through the ghrelin receptor.
+Two pathways produce greater GH output than either compound alone.
+For full stack data, see CJC-1295/ipamorelin benefits.

-Injection timing: CJC-1295 DAC can be injected at any time of day because its effects persist for 6-8 days regardless of timing.
-Many users inject on a fixed weekly schedule (e.g., every Monday morning) for consistency.
+Injection timing: CJC-1295 DAC can be injected at any time of day because effects persist for 6-8 days regardless of timing.
+A fixed weekly schedule (e.g., every Monday morning) improves consistency.

 Reconstitution and Storage

-CJC-1295 DAC arrives as a lyophilized (freeze-dried) powder that requires reconstitution before injection.
+CJC-1295 DAC arrives as a lyophilized (freeze-dried) powder requiring reconstitution before injection.

 Reconstitution: Add 2 mL of bacteriostatic water to a 5 mg vial.
 This yields a concentration of 2.5 mg/mL.
-Draw 0.4 mL (40 units on an insulin syringe) for a 1 mg dose.
+Draw 0.4 mL (40 units on an insulin syringe calibrated to 100 units/mL) for a 1 mg dose.
 Draw 0.8 mL (80 units) for a 2 mg dose.
-Direct the water stream against the glass wall of the vial, not directly onto the powder.
-Swirl gently; do not shake.
+Direct the water stream against the glass wall, not directly onto the powder.
+Swirl gently; do not shake or vortex.

-Storage: Store lyophilized (unreconstituted) powder at -15C (5F) or below for long-term storage, or 2-8C (36-46F) for up to 6 months.
-Once reconstituted, store at 2-8C (36-46F) in the refrigerator.
-Use within 3-4 weeks of reconstitution.
-Do not freeze reconstituted peptide.
+Storage: Store lyophilized powder at -15°C (5°F) or below for long-term storage, or at 2-8°C (refrigerator) for up to 6 months.
+Once reconstituted, store at 2-8°C and use within 3-4 weeks.
+Never freeze reconstituted peptide.

-Use our peptide reconstitution calculator to determine exact draw volumes for your vial size.
-For reconstitution technique, see how to reconstitute peptides.
+Use our peptide reconstitution calculator for exact draw volumes for any vial size.
+For step-by-step reconstitution technique, see how to reconstitute peptides.
 For shelf life details, see how long reconstituted peptides last.

 Side Effects of CJC-1295 With DAC

-The DAC variant produces more pronounced side effects than the no-DAC version due to sustained GH elevation.
-Most side effects are GH-class effects, not compound-specific toxicities.
+The DAC variant produces more pronounced side effects than the no-DAC version because sustained GH elevation drives stronger fluid retention and metabolic effects.

 Common Side Effects

-Water retention is the most reported side effect, affecting 15-25% of users.
+Water retention affects 15-25% of users and is the most frequently reported side effect.
 It peaks during weeks 1-4 and typically stabilizes by week 6.
-Injection site reactions occur in 20-30% of users but are brief.
+Injection site reactions (20-30%) are brief and resolve within 24-48 hours.
 Facial flushing (15-20%) appears 5-15 minutes post-injection and resolves within 30-60 minutes.
 Tingling or numbness in extremities (10-20%) results from fluid pressure on peripheral nerves and is dose-dependent.
-Increased appetite (10-15%) stems from downstream ghrelin-pathway effects.
+Increased appetite (10-15%) stems from ghrelin pathway interactions.

-For a complete side effect analysis, see our CJC-1295/ipamorelin side effects guide.
+For complete management protocols covering all GH-class side effects, see our CJC-1295/ipamorelin side effects guide.

 DAC-Specific Concerns

-The long half-life creates a unique challenge: if side effects develop, you cannot clear the compound quickly.
-A dose injected on Monday continues working through the following Sunday.
-Dose reduction takes 2-3 weeks to show full effect.
+The long half-life creates a management challenge: if side effects develop, you cannot clear the compound quickly.
+A dose injected Monday remains active through Sunday.
+Full dose reduction takes 2-3 weeks to reflect in your symptom profile.

-Pituitary desensitization is a theoretical concern with continuous GHRH receptor stimulation.
-The body may downregulate receptor sensitivity over extended use periods.
-This is why cycling (8-16 weeks on, 4-6 weeks off) is standard practice.
+Pituitary desensitization is a real concern with continuous GHRH receptor stimulation.
+The body may downregulate receptor sensitivity with extended use.
+Cycling (8-16 weeks on, 4-6 weeks off) is standard to mitigate this.

 One death was reported during clinical development of CJC-1295.
-The circumstances and causal relationship have not been publicly clarified in peer-reviewed literature.
 The Wikipedia entry on CJC-1295 references this event.
-Transparent disclosure: this incident occurred, and the lack of detailed published analysis means no definitive conclusion about causality can be drawn.
+The circumstances and causal relationship have not been clarified in peer-reviewed literature, so no definitive conclusion about causality can be drawn.

-This underscores the importance of medical supervision when using any research compound.
-CJC-1295 has not undergone the extensive safety review required for FDA approval.
-Users accept an inherent level of uncertainty regarding long-term safety.
+This event underscores the importance of medical supervision when using any research compound.
+CJC-1295 has not completed the safety review required for FDA approval.
+Users accept an inherent level of uncertainty about long-term safety.
+This is not a reason to avoid the compound, but it is information that belongs in any honest guide.

 CJC-1295 DAC vs No-DAC: Which Is Better?